goinvo/goinvo.com/README.md

 $ nvm ls
 ```

-Install the Node version the project wants by running:
+Open a new terminal, and install the Node version the project wants by running:

 ```
 $ nvm use